dev-jam/opensesame-plugin-titta_eyetracking/README.md

 To minimize the risk of missing samples, the current repository uses TittaPy (pip install TittaPy), a C++ wrapper around the Tobii SDK, to pull samples made available from the eye tracker.

-IMPORTANT: This plugin needs PsychoPy as backend AND the dimensions and distance of the monitor have to be set in the PsychoPy monitor config file (for example ~/.psychopy3/testMonitor.json)

 ## License

 The Titta Eye Tracking plugin is distributed under the terms of the Creative Commons Attribution 4.0 International Public License